-A major project has also been underway to review our information management and information technology strategies.
-Systems in use at the office have been moved to the cloud, additional IT security has been implemented, and new equipment was provided to staff, which all improves the protection of the personal and sensitive information held by our institution.
-Additionally, we are upgrading our information management system, thereby introducing electronic record-keeping and remote access to office records.
+We continue to improve our information management and information technology practices, which are expected to significantly improve ATIP processes and activities, notably the response to requests.
+New equipment was provided to staff, and additional IT security measures have been adopted, thereby increasing the protection of the personal and sensitive information held by our institution.
+We also successfully completed an update to our electronic document and records management system, which is a first step towards the adoption of electronic record-keeping and remote access to office records.
 This will improve the capture, access, discovery, retrieval, and management of our information.
-Relevant policies and processes are being updated accordingly.
-These projects are expected to significantly improve ATIP processes and activities, notably the response to requests.

-7. Summary of complaints
+9. Summary of key issues and actions taken on complaints